BaptistePrevost/Education/README.md

 # Education
-Keep tracking on the courses I'm taking online
+Keep tracking on some projects and online courses.